NietoDeveloper/ReactBriefcaseExample/README.md

 ### `npm test`

 Launches the test runner in the interac
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for
+See the section about [running tests](https://facebook.github.io/

 Builds the app for production to the `build` folder.\